microsoft/ComplianceUtility/Manuals/3.1.2/Manual-Mac.md

 Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.

-### Exchange Online PowerShell module <a name="exchange-online-module"></a>
+### Microsoft PowerShell <a name="ms-powershell"></a>

-The Microsoft [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the option [Labels and policies](#labels-and-policies) from the menu [COLLECT](#collect).

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

-### AIPService module <a name="aipservice-module"></a>

-The Microsoft [AIPService module](https://learn.microsoft.com/de-de/powershell/module/aipservice/?view=azureipps) is required to proceed the options [AIP service configuration](#aip-service-config), [Protection templates](#protection-templates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).
+Please follow the instructions for [installing PowerShell on macOS](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.3) to install it using your preferred method.
+Nevertheless the [installation via direct download](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.3&viewFallbackFrom=powershell-7.1#installation-via-direct-download) is recommended.

 > **Note:**
 >
-> Please note that the AIPService module does not support PowerShell 7.
-Therefore, unexpected errors may occur because the AIPService module run in compatibility mode.

-### Microsoft Azure Information Protection cmdlets (optional) <a name="aip-cmdlets"></a>

-The Microsoft Azure Information Protection cmdlets are installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-Please ensure to have the latest version of the "AzureInformationProtection" cmdlets installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).

-> **Note:**
->
-> Please note that the Azure Information Protection cmdlets do not support PowerShell 7.
-Therefore, unexpected errors may occur because Azure Information Protection cmdlets run in compatibility mode.
+> Microsoft PowerShell must be installed with local administrative privileges.
+Please request assistance from your administrator if necessary.

 ### Microsoft Graph PowerShell modules (optional) <a name="graph-modules"></a>

 The Microsoft [Graph PowerShell modules](https://www.powershellgallery.com/packages/Microsoft.Graph) are required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

 If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

-### Microsoft PowerShell (optional) <a name="ms-powershell"></a>

-Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Unified Labeling Support Tool' on Microsoft PowerShell 7.2 (or higher).

 # Installation <a name="installation"></a>